 On the Sleep rotation, fellows see outpatients with sleep disorders, as well as interpreting polysomnograms.
 They work with the sleep fellows and faculty in the interpretation of sleep apnea screening that is based at the VA.
 They may present cases at the case conference.
 Research opportunities are available to interested fellows with attendings from the Center for Narcolepsy, Sleep, and Health Research.

-This rotation occurs during the fellows’ second year at Advocate Christ Hospital Trauma Center.
-As one of the busiest trauma centers in the nation, this experience gives fellows an opportunity to carry out a number of invasive procedures and manage acute trauma events.
+This rotation occurs during the fellows’ second year at Advocate Christ Hospital Trauma Center or John H. Stroger, Jr. Hospital of Cook County.
+This experience gives fellows an opportunity to carry out a number of invasive procedures and manage acute trauma events.
 The fellows work with the trauma team in the trauma bay (Emergency Department) as well as follow up care in the trauma intensive care unit.

-Fellows spend the majority of their time working with Dr. Kevin Kovitz developing skills in both basic and advanced bronchoscopy, including endobronchial ultrasound and bronchothermoplasty.
+Fellows spend the majority of their time working with Drs.
+Kevin Kovitz & Dr. Kevin Haas developing skills in both basic and advanced bronchoscopy, including endobronchial ultrasound and bronchothermoplasty.
 They are exposed to other invasive pulmonary procedures including percutaneous tracheostomy, rigid bronchoscopy, bronchial stenting, endobronchial laser procedures, thoracoscopy, indwelling pleural catheter placement, and pleurodesis.
 They attend the Procedures Clinics and orchestrate the Multidisciplinary Tumor Board conference.

-On this rotation, fellows see patients in the Bronchiectasis and Mycobacteria Clinic, Allergy Clinic, Pulmonary Hypertension Clinic, Sarcoidosis and Rheumatic Diseases Clinic, and Sleep Clinics.
+On this rotation, fellows see patients in the Chronic Obstructive Pulmonary Disease (COPD) Transitional Care Clinic, Allergy Clinic, Pulmonary Hypertension Clinic, Sarcoidosis and Rheumatic Diseases Clinic, and Sleep Clinics.
 They may follow these patients beyond clinic, if they are admitted or have further procedures.

 Fellows maintain continuity clinics at both the University of Illinois Hospital and the Jesse Brown VA.
 Fellows are assigned to a half-day clinic per week on alternating weeks.
 Clinics are supervised by teaching attendings but fellows assume the primary role in patient interactions, developing a treatment plan, and following up results.